apollographql/apollo-server/docs/source/federation/federation-spec.md

 directive @extends on OBJECT
 ```

-For more information on these additions, see the [glossary](#schema-modifications-glossary)
+For more information on these additions, see the [glossary](#schema-modifications-glossary).

 ## Fetch service capabilities